 If you'd rather not drive while trying to take in the colorful scenery, you and your family can share the fun of train travel into the heart of Oil Country history on this restored train in Northwest Pennsylvania.
 The Oil Creek and Titusville Railroad offer special fall foliage rides throughout the season that take passengers on a three-hour round-trip tour of the Oil Creek Valley.
 All the while, a knowledgable tour guide explains the history of oil in the region and why the area has become known as "the valley that changed the world."

 Enjoy a relaxing five-hour scenic cruise on the beautiful Allegheny River as the Captain narrates the sights and points out the beautiful fall foliage and colors.
 A buffet luncheon, music and games accompany the sightseeing.
 These fall foliage cruises depart from Station Square in Pittsburgh on Thursdays, Fridays, and Saturdays in mid-October.

 The elegant paddlewheel riverboat Mississippi Queen generally makes two round-trip Fall Foliage tours from Pittsburgh each October.
-Make your reservations early - these fall foliage riverboat tours often sell out many months in advance!
+Make your reservations early, though, as these fall foliage riverboat tours often sell out many months in advance.